-- 5. The continued prominence of air defense and missile defense as strategic imperatives, especially in the initial period of war, but with the addition of counter-space and counter-UAS missions. - 6.
-Emphasis on non-military means in warfare, and strategic of indirect actions either to advance interests, or defend against an opponent's subterfuge, especially during a tentative time of peace. - 7.
+- 6. Emphasis on non-military means in warfare, and strategic or indirect actions either to advance interests or defend against an opponent's subterfuge, especially during a tentative time of peace. - 7.
 Finally, the continued emphasis on targeting critical objects as the center of gravity in both warfighting and deterrence concepts, and equally, investing in the defense of Russian critical objects against US strategic conventional capabilities.

 There is a general acceptance that ways of fighting that involve mass manpower have given way to more targeted means of struggle that require far fewer human resources.
 Russian military concepts emphasize advanced weapon systems, quality over quantity, and asymmetric counters to neutralize a superior opponent's advantages.
-That said, these recognized developments in military science should not be mistaken for a Russian desire to abandon mass; rather, the desire is to evolve into greater application of precision-guided weapons, automated systems of command and control, and ways of operating that leverage force multipliers as opposed to just quantity of systems.
+That said, these recognized developments in military science should not be mistaken for a Russian desire to abandon mass; rather, the desire is to evolve into greater application of precision-guided weapons, automated systems of C2, and ways of operating that leverage force multipliers as opposed to just quantity of systems.
 The Russian military continues to pursue a more networked, information-driven way of warfare, while retaining its classical advantages in fire and strike systems to enable maneuver.

-In the initial period of war, Russian military strategy continues to place strong emphasis on aerospace attack and defense, and information confrontation.
-The threat posed by a massed US/NATO aerospace assault in the initial period of war, increasingly characterized as an integrated massed air strike, continues to drive Russian operational concept development.
+In the IPW, Russian military strategy continues to emphasize aerospace attack and defense and information confrontation.
+The threat posed by a massed US/NATO aerospace assault in the IPW, increasingly characterized as an integrated massed air strike, continues to drive Russian operational concept development.
 Consequently, Russian military strategy prioritizes strategic operations to deflect or parry massed missile and air strikes.
 Conversely, combat operations increasingly adopt the rubric of defensive maneuver, dynamic raiding operations along the flanks, and capitalizing on massed fires/strikes.
 Ground forces shift to assault only when the opponent has been sufficiently degraded via fires, strikes, and means of functional defeat.
 Preserving the force is philosophically an evolution in Russian military art, which historically had privileged material and mass over retention of manpower.

 Active defense remains the guiding formulation in Russian military strategy.
-While the strategy is defensive in character-eschewing the notion of offensive war, or the need for strategic offensive ground operations at the outset-it presupposes the need to respond to indirect actions prior to the onset of hostilities.
-This assumes that the US would attempt political subversion, and pair such efforts with an advanced aerospace assault, and strikes against critical infrastructure.
+While the strategy is defensive in character-eschewing the notion of offensive war or the need for strategic offensive ground operations at the outset-it presupposes the need to respond to indirect actions prior to the onset of hostilities.
+This assumes that the US would attempt political subversion and pair such efforts with an advanced aerospace assault and strikes against critical infrastructure.
 Active defense is meant to answer this combined threat, delineating the role of the armed forces during a period of military danger, threat, the conduct of operations in wartime, and the Russian thesis for how to attain war termination on acceptable terms.